archlinux/repod/docs/repod/man/repod_conf.rst

 * *package_pool*: A string setting a directory that serves as the package pool for any repository, which does not define it.

+* *package_verification*: An optional string setting the implementation of the package signature verification for all repositories.
+  If a signature verification implementation is selected, packages that are added to the repository must be signed.
+  Understood values are

+  .. program-output:: python -c "from repod.common.enums import PkgVerificationTypeEnum; print('\"' + '\", \"'.join(e.value for e in PkgVerificationTypeEnum) + '\"')"

 * *source_pool*: A string setting a directory that serves as the source tarball pool for any repository, which does not define it.